-To use it, run Slash with -with-notifications.
+To use it, run Slash with --with-notifications.
 Please notice that each notification type requires additional configuration values.
-You will also have to enable your desired backend with -notify-
+You will also have to enable your desired backend with --notify-<backend name> (e.g. --notify-email)

-desired backend with -notify-email)

 For e-mail notification, you'll need to configure your SMTP server, and pass the recipients using --email-to: